swiftlang/swift-evolution/proposals/nnnn-regex-reverse-matching.md

 Future work includes supporting PCRE's `\K`, which resets the current produced match.

+### Reverse matching API

+Earlier versions of this pitch added API to run regex in reverse from the end of the string.
+However, we faced difficulties communicating the nuance of reverse matching in API and this is an obscure feature that isn't supported by mainstream languages.

 ## Alternatives considered

 ### Fixed length lookbehind assertions only